GRespighiGrasso/GRespighiGrasso/README.md

 ---

 ## 📂 List of repositories:

+My repositories reflect how I learn, think, and work.
+Over time, I found that the most effective way for me to truly understand complex ideas is to articulate them clearly in writing and to illustrate them with concrete, reproducible code.
+Many of these repositories are therefore structured as self-contained learning and reference modules, combining theory, simulations, and implementation in a way that makes concepts easier to reason about and reuse.
+The tools and frameworks in these repositories come from different sources.
+Some were learned independently through books.
+Others emerged from practical constraints in my professional work, where real-world problems required me to quickly acquire, adapt, and operationalize new methods.
+In several cases, my work pushed me to revisit techniques I had already studied, strengthening them through production use, robustness checks, and clearer abstraction.

 **1: credit-risk-lendingclub:** End-to-end machine learning pipeline for credit risk modeling using the LendingClub dataset.
 Includes data cleaning, feature engineering, EDA, model selection (tree-based models, logistic regression, and ensemble methods), explainability tools (SHAP, feature importance), and a reproducible workflow aligned with industry standards.